nomath4u/radiusnetworks.github.io/ibeacon/android/samples.md

 A minimalist [reference application](https://github.com/RadiusNetworks/android-ibeacon-reference) for the Open Source Library is available on GitHub that demonstrates basic ranging and monitoring.
 It is based on the examples below.

+Instructions for using the Beacon Simulator class are found [here](/ibeacon/android/beacon_simulator.html).

 Additional features of the Pro Library are demonstrated in a separate [pro reference application](https://github.com/RadiusNetworks/android-proximity-reference).